Are Great Pyrenees Good Family Dogs? (All You Need to Know) Skip to content

 • Social needs: moderate

-Great Pyrenees dogs are a large dog breed, and they have double coats.
-Their outer coat is long and coarse and tends to be either straight or just a tad wavy, while their undercoat is soft, thick, and very fine.
-They have naturally floppy ears and coats that are either solid white, tan, gray, or white with patches of pale yellow.
+This is a large breed with a double coat.
+The outer coat runs long and coarse, straight or with a slight wave, while the undercoat sits soft, thick, and fine underneath.
+They’ve got naturally floppy ears, and the coat comes in solid white, tan, gray, or white with patches of pale yellow.

-The American Kennel Club (AKC) classifies these dogs as Working dogs, while the UKC classifies them as guardian dogs.
-Both are very similar to one another and describe the Great Pyrenees perfectly.
+The American Kennel Club files them under Working dogs, while the UKC lists them as guardian dogs.
+The two labels sit close together, and both fit the Great Pyrenees well.

 Back to Their Personality

-The Great Pyrenees is a calm and somewhat serious dog.
-They are gentle and very affectionate, but if you’re wondering, are Great Pyrenees good with kids, again, they do not always make the best pets for kids simply because of their fierce independence and the fact that they don’t like tons of activity.
+The Great Pyrenees is calm and a touch serious.
+Gentle and deeply affectionate, yes, but if you’re wondering whether they’re good with kids, the honest take is that they don’t always make the best dog for children, mostly because of that fierce independence and their low tolerance for constant activity.

 The History of This Loveable Dog

-Research shows that the Great Pyrenees has likely been around since 1800 BCE.
-Their name comes from the fact that for hundreds of years, they worked with peasant shepherds in the Pyrenees Mountains, which are the mountains that separate France and Spain.
+Research suggests the Great Pyrenees has been around since roughly 1800 BCE.
+The name traces back to centuries of work alongside peasant shepherds in the Pyrenees Mountains, the range that splits France from Spain.

 Do You Want a Great Pyrenees as a Family Dog?

-• Is serious and not playful and silly
+• Is serious rather than playful and silly

-• Likes to be quiet and needs only moderate exercise
+• Likes peace and quiet and needs only moderate exercise

 • Is large, rugged, and strong

-• Will protect your own animals, including horses, chickens, and sheep
+• Will guard your other animals, horses, chickens, and sheep included

-If you’re thinking that there’s a lot to consider before adding this type of dog to your family, you are absolutely correct.
-The Great Pyrenees is not a suitable dog for every family.
+If you’re getting the sense there’s a lot to weigh before adding this breed to your home, you’re reading it right.
+The Great Pyrenees isn’t a fit for every family.

 Wrapping Up the Pros and Cons